felipeblassioli/teravoz-challenge/docs/tasks-answers.md

 It was a good test and it was enjoyable doing it.

-But I found the specification/requirements too open-ended, for instance I could have done a simpler React dashboard, but that wouldn't be fun (What is the challenge of doing a simple Table/List to display structured data?).
+But I found the specification/requirements too open-ended, for instance I could have done a simpler React dashboard, but that wouldn't be fun.